-Follow calibration steps in order in which they appear on screen.
+4. Follow calibration steps in the order they appear on screen.
 As you proceed through calibration process, display will automatically update to show next step.

-Pressing ESC key during any of steps or letting system sit idle for more than three minutes will cause calibration procedure to stop.
+Pressing ESC key during programming or letting system sit idle for more than three minutes will cause calibration procedure to stop.